perladvent/perldotcom/content/article/_pub_2001_05_22_trafficlights.md

       "perl-6",
       "traffic"
    ],
+   "title" : "Taking Lessons From Traffic Lights", "categories" : "community",
    "date" : "2001-05-22T00:00:00-08:00",
    "slug" : "/pub/2001/05/22/trafficlights",
-   "title" : "Taking Lessons From Traffic Lights", "thumbnail" : null,
-   "categories" : "community",
    "description" : " Michael Schwern will be speaking at the O'Reilly Open Source Convention in San Diego, CA, July 23-27, 2001.
-Excuse me, I'm going to ramble a bit about traffic lights as they relate to language design to see whether something...", "authors" : [
+Excuse me, I'm going to ramble a bit about traffic lights as they relate to language design to see whether something...", "image" : null,
+   "authors" : [
       "michael-schwern"
    ],
+   "draft" : null,
-   "image" : null
+   "thumbnail" : null
 }